Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 49ers stats and trends

-- In San Francisco's 17 games this season, it has nine wins against the spread.
+- In San Francisco's 17 games this year, it has nine wins against the spread.

-- The 49ers have been underdogs by 3.5 points or more six times this season and are 5-1 ATS in those contests.
+- So far this year, the 49ers have been installed as underdogs by a 3.5-point margin or more six times and are 5-1 ATS in those matchups.

-- San Francisco has eclipsed the over/under in 47.1% of its opportunities this year (eight times over 17 games with a set point total).
+- San Francisco's games this season have gone over the point total in 47.1% of its opportunities (eight times in 17 games with a set point total).

-- San Francisco is 8-3 against the spread and 9-2 overall in games when it records more than 21.9 points.
+- When San Francisco records more than 21.9 points, it is 8-3 against the spread and 9-2 overall.

-- San Francisco is 6-4 against the spread and 7-3 overall when the team totals over 344.9 yards.

-- This year the 49ers have 24 turnovers, one fewer than the Rams have takeaways (25).
+- The 49ers have turned the ball over 24 times, one fewer times than the Rams have forced turnovers (25).

 Home and road insights

-- This year, as 3.5-point favorites or more at home, the Rams are 3-4 ATS.

-- In four of eight games at home this season, Los Angeles has gone over the total.
+- In eight home games this season, Los Angeles has hit the over four times.

-- San Francisco is 5-4 against the spread, and 6-3 overall, away from home.
+- San Francisco is 5-4 against the spread, and 6-3 overall, in away games.

 - Away from home, the 49ers have two wins ATS (2-2) as 3.5-point underdogs or more.

-- San Francisco has gone over the total in four of nine away games this year.
+- This year, in nine away games, San Francisco has gone over the total four times.

 Powered by Data Skrive.